elaq/krakow-sightseeing/warsaw.md

 * [BBC forecast](http://www.bbc.com/weather/756135)

 * Uber or taxis (I'd recommend [Ele Taxi](http://en.eletaxi.pl)).
-Avoid taking very random taxis from the street - some companies are not playing fair and charge twice as much or even more.
+Avoid taking taxis with random logos from the street - some companies are not playing fair and charge twice as much or even more (as far as I know it's not as bad in Warsaw as in Krakow, but be careful :)).
 You probably should be able to find Ele Taxi at the airport.
 There is also a train and a bus 175 going from the airport to the main railway station .

 * public transport (called ZTM): [tickets](http://www.ztm.waw.pl/index.php?c=110&l=2) (you will need tickets for zone 1 and full fare) | [find the route](http://warszawa.jakdojade.pl/).
 In terms of tickets - we have a card similar to Oyster, but it's available only for people living in Warsaw.
 You'll be good with paper tickets.
 There are ticket machines in some buses/trains, but it's probably safer to buy the tickets earlier in any newsagent's e.g. you can find some in the main hall at the main railway station.
 Rememeber to validate the paper ticket once you get on a bus/tram!
 If you buy a daily ticket, then you need to validate it only once on your first journey.
 You can buy the tickets with a mobile app too.
 I use the one called SkyCash ([Android](https://play.google.com/store/apps/details?id=com.skycash.beta) and [ios](https://itunes.apple.com/pl/app/skycash/id320226186) - I'm not sure if it's transalted into English though...